Bennett adds to US success in Val Gardena with downhill win

 Bennett and Nyman share the same ski technician, Leo Mussi — who is from the Dolomites.
 Mussi also worked for Italian racer Kristian Ghedina, who shares the record of four downhill wins in Val Gardena with Austrian great Franz Klammer.

-Kilde was nearly an entire second ahead of Bennett entering the terrain-filled Ciaslat section but he was carrying so much speed that he began to lose control and went way off line.
+Kilde was nearly an entire second ahead of Bennett entering the terrain-filled Ciaslat section but he was carrying so much speed that he lost control and went way off line.
 Kilde narrowly avoided crashing but failed to recover in time to clear the next gate.

 Local favorite Dominik Paris of Italy finished fourth and Swiss standout Beat Feuz was fifth.
 Paris and Feuz were also faster than Bennett through most of the course but couldn’t match the Tahoe City, California, skier through the Ciaslat.